BaptisS/oci_wafv2_cheat_sheet/README.md

 ```

-# Create/Restore new WAf policy from export/backup file
+# Create/Restore new WAFv2 policy from export/backup file

 1.1.2- Copy and Paste (CTRL+SHIFT+’V’) the command below in your Cloud Shell session :